Quinebaug Valley Community College is becoming CT State Quinebaug Valley on July 1, 2023.

 Checklist for Transferring Students

-- Submit your immunization records
+- Submit your immunization records and high school completion by logging into you application account

 Thank you for your service!